Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Methods

 \subsubsection{Classification of stress-induced crystal phase}

 During the sliding simulation, a new crystalline phase emerged underneath the leading contact edge.
 Here, we describe how the phase was characterized.
 An apparent unit cell was carved out of the simulation box and repeated $6\times4\times4$.
 The resulting supercell was then subjected to a stability test: a 50~ps long NVT simulation keeping the sheared unit cell was performed at $T=300$~K. Next, the cell was quenched to zero temperature using a cooling rate of $5\times10^{12}$~K/s, one time allowing the lattice constants to change while keeping the box angles and one time with full optimization.
-Both resulting supercells were then processed through the spglib library~\cite{Togo2024STAMM}.
+Both resulting supercells were then analyzed to determine their crystallographic space group symmetry from the reduced atomic positions and lattice parameters.
+This symmetry analysis was carried out using the spglib library~\cite{Togo2024STAMM} which identifies symmetry operations and assigns the corresponding space group.
+A symmetry tolerance (symprec parameter) of 0.05~\AA~was used, meaning that atoms within this distance after application of a symmetry operation were considered symmetry-equivalent.
+Such a choice allows for small relaxation-induced distortions to be ignored while preserving physically-meaningful symmetry-breaking.